madrilene/lenesaile.com/src/content/posts/en/2023-11-06-sound-website.md

 My file is 3.9kb in size.

+## Better use .wav?

+`.mp3` is smaller and good for long audio or streaming, but `.wav` might actually better for short UI sounds.
+It does have a better quality and no gap or latency.
+Export both and compare quality and file size - with very short sounds it often does not make much difference.

 ## Add the sound to your site

 For this to work you don't need a static site generator (a tool that creates web pages in advance, making them faster and more secure, as they don't rely on server-side processing), you can just put your sound in a folder of your choice.